TinosNitso/mpv-scripts/README.md

 https://github.com/user-attachments/assets/3cf3d543-77ed-4ca9-9b58-4b877979fb21

-The audio is copyrighted.
+The exact audio is copyrighted.
 Better quality on [YouTube](https://YOUTU.BE/BNbbRB1pJ78).
+Original [here](https://youtu.be/gWtGerBuNRA).

 ## Script-Commands
 Give mpv its own window then press ` & then enter any of these commands (but with proper inputs when needed).
 The bottom of every script has exact examples, like how to replace black pads with white pads.